Driver history for Microsoft SQL Server

 This page describes Microsoft's historical data connection technologies for connecting to SQL Server.

 There are three distinct generations of Microsoft ODBC drivers for SQL Server.
 The first "SQL Server" ODBC driver still ships as part of Windows Data Access Components.
-It is not recommended to use this driver for new development.
+This driver isn't recommended for new development.
 Starting in SQL Server 2005, the SQL Server Native Client includes an ODBC interface and is the ODBC driver that shipped with SQL Server 2005 through SQL Server 2012.
-It is not recommended to use this driver for new development.
+This driver also isn't recommended for new development.
 After SQL Server 2012, the Microsoft ODBC Driver for SQL Server is the driver that is updated with the most recent server features going forward.

 SQL Server Native Client